References

 Resolving References

 The repository is the abstraction for resolving references.
-This is the DDD-friendly way - you work with references, not IDs:
+Use get() with a typed reference:

 resolving-refs.tsTypeScript

-// Resolve a reference from a loaded entity
+// Resolve a reference from a loaded entity's field

 Why on the Repository?